hyung-hwan/codepot/codepot/README.md

 ```
 $ docker pull hyunghwan/codepot:ubnt20.04
-$ docker run -dit --restart unless-stopped --name codepot -p 7000:80 hyunghwan/codepot:ubnt20.04
+$ docker run -dit --restart=unless-stopped --name=codepot -p 1080:1080 hyunghwan/codepot:ubnt20.04 --port=1080 --https-redirected=yes --hide-index-page=yes
 ```

-Then you can open a web browser to http://docker-host-address:7000/ to access the codepot system.
+Then you can open a web browser to http://docker-host-address:1080/ to access the codepot system.

 The image runs the apache2 server in the foreground by default.
 You may open a shell session to configure various aspects of codepot.